Home Sale Exclusion: Tax Savings on Capital Gain of a Principal Residence

 - Gain – Depreciation = $220,000 – $20,000 = $200,000

 - Amount of Gain Allocable to the Qualified Use Period = 3/5 × $200,000 = $120,000

+Out of a gain of $220,000, you can exclude $120,000 from your income.
 Note that even though you did not live in the house in the last year of your ownership, it is still considered a qualified use since that was after you had used the house as a primary residence.

 Allocable Gain on Separate Structure Used for Business Cannot Be Excluded

-If a separate structure was used for business or rental for more than 3 years during the five-year period previous to the sale, then the gain allocable to the separate part is not excludable since it does not satisfy the 2-year test.
+If a separate structure was used for business or rental for more than 3 years during the 5-year period previous to the sale, then the gain allocable to the separate part is not excludable since it does not satisfy the 2-year test.
 A taxable gain must be reported on Form 4797.